|Nutrition Facts (per serving)|

 To check for doneness, insert an instant-read food thermometer into the center of the filling.
 It should read at least 160 F.

 - Since the ground beef is not browned ahead of time, use a lean ratio of ground beef in this recipe.

 - Substitute 1 cup of uncooked white or brown Minute Rice for the cooked rice.

 - Instead of ground beef, use ground turkey in the filling.

-- Substitute 1 can (14.5 ounces) of diced tomatoes and 1 can (10 3/4 ounces) condensed tomato soup for the spaghetti sauce.
+- Substitute a 14 1/2-ounce can of diced tomatoes and a 10 3/4-ounce can of condensed tomato soup for the spaghetti sauce.
 Combine the two in a bowl and pour over the peppers.

 - Chop the tops of the peppers finely and add them to the filling or to the sauce mixture.

 - Instead of plain white rice, add cooked Mexican or Spanish rice to the beef mixture.
 Use Uncle Ben's Ready Rice or Rice-a-Roni brand.

 - For Tex-Mex or Mexican flavors, substitute two 14 1/2-ounce cans of chili-style or Mexican style tomatoes for the spaghetti sauce.